GET INVOLVED

 William Penn envisioned Philadelphia as a “greene country towne.”
 Perhaps nowhere has this ideal been realized more than the University of Pennsylvania campus.
 Join Frederick Steiner, dean and Paley Professor of the University of Pennsylvania Stuart Weitzman School of Design, for a conversation about his new book Penn’s Sylvania: The Campus as Landscape.
 The book analyzes and celebrates the development of the university as a green space, with noted landscape architects, designers, architectural historians, and photographers providing their perspectives on the campus and the specimens housed within.
 Learn how trees, along with other plants, have played an essential role in establishing the character of the Penn campus in West Philadelphia from its inception onward.
 As an official arboretum, the campus contributes a botanical collection to the University’s educational purpose.

 Learn More and RegisterOctober 22, 2026 | 12:00 - 1:00 p.m.
+ET

 Re-Translating Ancient Poetry